serverpod/serverpod_docs/versioned_docs/version-0.9.21/04-concepts/02-serialization.md

 :::

 ## Custom serializable objects
 For most purposes, you will want to use Serverpod's native serialization as described above.
 However, there may be cases where you want to serialize more advanced objects.
-With Serverpod, you can pass any serializable objects as long as they conform to two simple rules:
+With Serverpod, you can pass any serializable objects as long as they conform to three simple rules:

 1. Your objects must have a method called toJson() which returns a JSON serialization of the object.
 2. There must be a constructor or factory called fromJson(), which takes a JSON serialization and a Serialization manager as parameters.